Skip page header and navigation

 What you will learn

-The course is taught entirely at Level 4.
-This represents a clear progression from A-Level whilst still permitting students the time to consider BA specialist options in the context of a full art school experience.
+Our Art and Design Foundation course is taught entirely at Level 4, providing a clear progression from A-Level studies.
+This structure allows students to take the time to consider BA specialist options within the context of a full art school experience.

 Compulsory